Debut Shopify Theme in 2026: Should You Still Use It?

 What is the Debut Shopify Theme?

 The Debut Shopify Theme is an older free Shopify theme that became popular because it was simple, clean, and easy for beginners to use when launching a basic online store.
+It was built on Shopify 1.0’s Liquid template system and served as Shopify’s default theme before being replaced by Dawn.

 Is Debut still good for Shopify stores in 2026?